Liouville conformal blocks and Stokes phenomena: Braid group representations

 We can do a similar analysis to more complicated braiding moves.
-To this end, write down the net effect of $\sigma_1\sigma_2\sigma_1$ to verify the braiding relation.
+The pictorial representations are essentially the same as in approach one, so we omit them.
+Instead, we write down the net effect of $\sigma_1\sigma_2\sigma_1$ to verify the braiding relation.
 This amounts to a succession of $3$ matrices:

 The action of $\sigma_2\sigma_1\sigma_2$ amounts to

 They both multiply to

 Thus we can see that the braiding relation $\sigma_1\sigma_2\sigma_1-\sigma_2\sigma_1\sigma_2=0$ holds.